NYC - LON

 What is the cheapest month to fly from New York to London?

-The cheapest month for flights from New York to London is January, where tickets cost £428 on average.
-On the other hand, the most expensive months are June and July, where the average cost of tickets is £703 and £659 respectively.
+The cheapest month for flights from New York to London is January, where tickets cost £305 (return) on average.
+On the other hand, the most expensive months are June and December, where the average cost of round-trip tickets is £512 and £508 respectively.

 How far in advance should I book a flight from New York to London?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from New York to London, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from New York to London, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 Good to know - Cheap tickets from New York to London